Funchal, Portugal · Sunday 31 January 2027

 Adjusted Time

-Funchal Marathon is a full marathon held in Funchal, Portugal, scheduled for Sunday 31 January 2027.
-The course is run on trail surface with 151m of total elevation gain, reaching a maximum altitude of 71m above sea level.
+Funchal Marathon is a full marathon held in Funchal, Portugal.
+It is scheduled for Sunday 31 January 2027.
+The course is run on road surface with 151m of total climbing, with its high point near 71m above sea level.
 For registration and full race details, visit the official Funchal Marathon website.

-With 151m of elevation gain, this is a moderately undulating course.
-The route ranges from 9m to 71m above sea level (62m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 151m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Funchal Marathon against other marathons to find the right race for your goals.